nitindhamija/Data_Structure_Algo/problem_with_pattern_and_solution.md

     so the prob boils down to find the count of subsets s2 having target sum as (totalsum - d)/2

-    but edge cases are totalsum - d can't be -ve and totalsum - d /2 can't be in decimal i.e s1 and s2 can't be in decimal so check for odd and return 0 such cases
+    but edge cases are totalsum - d can't be -ve and totalsum - d /2 can't be in decimal i.e s1 and s2 can't be fractional so check for odd and return 0 such cases
 ```

 ```